Tlacatoncatl (MH641v)

 Glyph or Iconographic Image Description:

-This black-line drawing of the simplex glyph for the personal name or status, Tlacatoncatl ("Little Person"), attested here as a man's name, shows a person seated and facing the viewer's right.
-The body--especially the lower half--is small, and it is naked, suggesting perhaps a baby or child, to convey the diminutive size.
+This black-line drawing of the simplex glyph for the personal name or status, Tlacatoncatl ("Little Person"), attested here as a man's name, shows a person (tlacatl) seated and facing the viewer's right.
+The body--especially the lower half--is small, and it is naked, suggesting vulnerability.
+Perhaps it is a baby or child, to convey the diminutive size.
 The -catl suffix (referring to a person with that characteristic or affiliation) is not shown visually.

 Description, Credit: